Sadiq Khan Fuels Labour Party Conflict With Suggestion of Second Brexit Referendum

-Mayor of London Sadiq Khan has made the already complicated Brexit situation even more confusing, by hinting at a second referendum to decide whether Britain will officially leave the European Union, just three days after Labour Party leader Jeremy Corbyn dismissed the idea for a second time.
+Mayor of London Sadiq Khan has made the already complicated Brexit situation even more confusing by hinting at a second referendum to decide whether Britain will officially leave the European Union, just three days after Labour Party leader Jeremy Corbyn dismissed the idea for a second time.
 The city’s leader, also a Labour member, says that the party’s next manifesto may include a pledge to allow British citizens to re-evaluate the choice they made back in June of 2016.

 Sadiq Khan spoke with The London Evening Standard, confirming speculation that shadow cabinet members have refused to rule out such a possibility.
-If the public chooses once again to leave the EU, the terms of an exit deal will be explained to them in order for the government to remain transparent in their plans, and to ensure voters are kept informed of exactly what a full departure would mean for Brtain.
+If the public chooses once again to leave the EU, the terms of an exit deal will be explained to them in order for the government to remain transparent in their plans and to ensure voters are kept informed of exactly what a full departure would mean for Britain.
 Should the majority vote to remain this time around, the mayor would look to Prime Minister Theresa May to respect these people’s wishes and halt all current Brexit talks.

 In the interview, Sadiq Khan goes on to express his opinion that, at the current time, no proposed Brexit deals have come forth that would be good enough to accept without first offering a second referendum.
-He then admits that he does not see anything potentially ground-breaking coming through any time soon, given how slow the process has been thus far and the seemingly unending roadblocks being faced in terms of issues like the single market, immigration, the price of the divorce bill and so on.
-The mayor himself has made it clear he feels Britain should remain in the single market when the two-year transition period ends, whereas Jeremy Corbyn wishes to stay out as he feels it will yield better results in terms of industry nationalisation as well as limit state intervention.
+He then admits that he does not see anything potentially ground-breaking coming through anytime soon, given how slow the process has been thus far and the seemingly unending roadblocks being faced in terms of issues like the single market, immigration, the price of the divorce bill, and so on.
+The mayor himself has made it clear he feels Britain should remain in the single market when the two-year transition period ends, whereas Jeremy Corbyn wishes to stay out as he feels it will yield better results in terms of industry nationalization as well as limit state intervention.

 Sadiq Khan wades into Labour Brexit row with single market demand https://t.co/tpdyfy1ppm